 Are you looking for a new idea for an appetizer or side dish to serve your guests?
 Our Baked Italian Eggplant Dippers are delicious – Italian comfort food with a modern twist!
 Serve these at your next dinner party and we promise everyone will be smiling.
 Crispy, crunchy and savory when dipped in fresh marinara, they make the perfect small bite.
 Plus, they’re gluten-free and vegan, so those with food allergies or dietary restrictions can enjoy them too.
 Please pass the marinara!

 Eggplants are high in antioxidants and fiber and low in calories.
-Antioxidant levels are important for fighting off free radicals and keeping our bodies as healthy as can be.
-This fruit is easy to add to your diet due to its versatility!
-However, in years past there has been controversy over what are called nightshades.
-Nightshades are a species of plant called Solanaceae, including, eggplants, tomatoes, potatoes and bell peppers.
-Many avoid nightshades because they believe that they cause inflammation.
-While nightshades can trigger inflammation due to their alkaloid content, it might not be the nightshade’s fault.
-The reason some may be experiencing inflammation from nightshades could be due to their gut health.
-It’s important for those who experience inflammation to heal their gut so they can begin to tolerate nightshades and other foods.
-In fact, a recent study was done in Europe with pigmented potato (red, blue) consumption in healthy males.
-The results showed that pigmented potato consumption led to reduced inflammation in healthy adult males .
+Antioxidants are important for fighting free radicals and keeping our bodies healthy.
+Eggplants, along with tomatoes and peppers, are a species of plant, commonly referred to as nightshades.
+Many avoid nightshades because they are led to believe that they cause inflammation.
+While nightshades can trigger inflammation due to their alkaloid content, it may not be the nightshade that is to blame.
+Ingesting nightshades while the gut is unhealthy often causes some to experience inflammatory effects.
+It is important for those who do experience inflammation to heal their gut first, so they can begin to tolerate the health benefits found in nightshades and other alkaloid foods.
+In fact, results of a recent study in performed in Europe on healthy males who consumed pigmented potatoes (red, blue) showed that eating pigmented potatoes led to reduced inflammation in healthy adult men.

 Still looking for more delicious and healthy appetizers and small bites to serve your guests?
 We’ve got you covered!
 We’ve listed some of our favorite appetizer recipes below: